 For ingested colloidal silver solution or spray, there are millions or billions of molecular binding sites available for the (+)positively charged silver (cat)ions, starting high up in the gastrointestinal (GI) tract, before they can reach an infection.
 Internal pathways are very complex and long.
 For illustration, the chances of getting a therapeutic dose of silver ions to a kidney infection might be very small.
 The silver ions must get through the stomach, where they can bind to the stomach’s hydrochloric acid and be used up, then go through at least part of GI tract, and eventually find their way to the renal (kidney supplying) arteries and into the inner compartments of the infected kidney(s).
 If they are not somehow transported or pass out through the walls of the intestines into the bloodstream, they must further be transported out into the circulatory system via the portal venous system route collecting blood from the intestines back through the liver, then back into the heart, in and out of the lungs, then back into the heart again, and finally into systemic circulation.

 Inflammation hinders medication delivery

-Localized inflammation of the target tissues, can limit the delivery of any medication in general circulation.
-When inflammatory chemicals are up-regulated in localized areas of infection or injury, they can cause mechanical, obstructing changes inside and around the smallest blood vessels (arterioles).
-Additionally, these arterioles can also become (chronically) vasoconstricted under the control of the smallest motor nerve fibers of the autonomic nervous system, resulting in a reduced amount of any medicine delivered via the bloodstream to those target tissues.
+Localized inflammation of the target tissues can limit the delivery of any medication in general circulation.
+When inflammatory chemicals are increased in localized areas of infection or injury, they can cause mechanical, obstructing changes inside and around the smallest blood vessels (arterioles).
+Additionally, these arterioles can also become (chronically) constricted under the control of the smallest motor nerve fibers of the autonomic nervous system, resulting in a reduced amount of any medicine delivered via the bloodstream to those target tissues.

 SIS technology approach